 Calling all foodies!
 5 European cities with excellent cuisine*

 German food has been making more and more of a name for itself in recent years – gone are the stereotypes of bratwurst and beer, replaced by Michelin starred restaurants, and most importantly some of the best fresh food markets in Europe, comprising cuisines from all over the world along with more specialised food at certain times of the day like breakfast or dessert.
 If you want to wander around while filling your stomach with the best fresh food Europe has to offer, Berlin is the perfect place to go.
+With the Brandenburg Gate, Berlin Wall Memorial and berlin escorts for when you get lonely, there is plenty to do to accompany the great food.

 Spain is famous for its paellas and tapas, but the picturesque San Sebastian, on the Bay of Biscay, is so much more than that.
 With a huge range of Michelin starred restaurants, San Sebastian is paradise for the palate as well as the eyes.
 Check out pintxos, the Basque country’s answer to tapas, along with the incredible fresh seafood.